 Peer Review Policy

-All research articles submitted to JBS will undergone rigorous peer review which involves initial editor screening and anonymized refereeing by at least two anonymous referees.
-Furthermore, authors are requested to avoid self-identification in the manuscript in order to preserve the advantages of anonymous peer reviewing.
+All research articles submitted to JBS will undergo rigorous peer review which involves initial editor screening and anonymized refereeing by at least two anonymous referees.
+Furthermore, authors are requested to avoid self-identification in the manuscript in order to preserve the advantages of anonymous peer review.
 JBS will not consider accepting and publishing manuscripts that have been published previously or are under consideration for publication elsewhere.